parameter1/base-cms/MIGRATING.md

     - ProTip: add a `"lint:fix": "yarn lint --fix"` script to each website and global package's `package.json` file.
 Then add `"lint:fix": "lerna run lint:fix"` to the root package.json.
 That way, you can run `yarn lint:fix` from the root, which will lint and also try to fix all errors for you!
 [See the the complete list of new package.json scripts in the Improved CLI section](#improved-cli)
     - If the lint fixer does encounter errors, you'll need to manually fix those, then run `yarn lint:fix` again.

-## Global Package Upgrade
+## Global Package Upgrade & Final Items
-Once all of the tasks above have been completed, run `./scripts/yarn.sh upgrade` to ensure all semver versions get normalized.
+1. Once all of the tasks above have been completed, run `./scripts/yarn.sh upgrade` to ensure all semver versions get normalized.
+2. Run `yarn test` in the project root to ensure tests pass
+3. Then start a website container and ensure it builds, boots, and serves.

 # CLI Timings
 Tested inside Docker container on Mac using example website.